 Our music teachers and workshop leaders are carefully selected not only for their extremely high standards of musicianship and expertise, but also for their energy and enthusiasm for working with young musicians and their talent for teaching.

 All of our teachers have extensive experience and are committed to nurturing the talent of our students.
 Our teaching methods range from full masterclass lessons to group workshops, small chamber groups and one on one tuition, in which students are encouraged to focus on any aspects of their playing that they wish to develop.

-Dom is the Alto Saxophonist in the award winning Syzygy and Forseti Saxophone Quartets, regularly performing in some of Europe’s finest chamber music venues.
+Dom is the Alto Saxophonist in the award winning Forseti Saxophone Quartet, regularly performing in some of Europe’s finest chamber music venues.
 As an orchestral player he has performed with orchestras such as the Royal Philharmonic Orchestra, Royal Northern Sinfonia and the BBC Symphony Orchestra, including the 2015 Last Night of the Proms at the Albert Hall.
 Dom has held teaching positions at the National Youth Wind Ensemble and is the Saxophone Tutor at the Junior Birmingham Conservatoire.

 Pete directs the in-house Big Band at Ronnie Scott's jazz club in London, and has worked with, amongst others, Dizzy Gillespie, John Scofield, Chick Corea and Super Sax.
 A five-year stint playing and arranging for with Jools Holland’s Rhythm and Blues Orchestra saw Pete working with Tom Jones, Norah Jones, Solomon Burke, Dr. John, Lulu, Georgie Fame and Lionel Richie, to name but a few, and producing arrangements for John Cale, Texas, Sir Paul McCartney, Candi Staton, Marti Pellow and Chrissy Hynde.